 How To Make Cajun Quinoa Cakes

-Form into approx. 8 patties about 1/2 inch thick.
-Cook quinoa cakes over medium heat until browned on each side, about 4 – 5 minuter per side.
+- Form into approx. 8 patties about 1/2 inch thick.
+Cook quinoa cakes over medium heat until browned on each side, about 4 – 5 minutes per side.

 CAJUN QUINOA CAKES + LEMON-DILL-SRIRACHA-REMOULADE

-A delicious vegan twist on crab cakes with a delicious, creamy sriracha rémoulade!
+Cajun Quinoa Patties are a delicious vegan twist on crab cakes with an amazing creamy sriracha rémoulade!

 - Prep Time: 10 min

 - Total Time: 50 minutes